niteenkum/code-20221029-niteenkumar/README.md

-mplement this single page listing site https://www.figma.com/file/oKN9NbDMHh99WaQXyvAPN9/Rentalwebsite?node-id=0%3A1 You should be using vanilla CSS, HTML, and React to build this.
+Implement this single page listing site https://www.figma.com/file/oKN9NbDMHh99WaQXyvAPN9/Rentalwebsite?node-id=0%3A1 You should be using vanilla CSS, HTML, and React to build this.
 Please do not use any CSS framework like Bootstrap, Material UI, etc.
 ## Screenshots in Desktop View